Xichang Sichuan, China Travel Guide

 Some bigger hotels in Xichang will have swimming pools, often with guest access.

-Designated swimming areas and recreational zones may exist along the shores of Qionghai Lake.
+Designated swimming areas and for leisure zones could exist along the shores of Qionghai Lake.

 As Xichang is an inland city, dedicated "beach clubs" are not a feature.